-A confidence interval (CI) is used to indicate the reliability of an estimate.
-It is a measure of our confidence with a particular prediction, or alternatively the likely uncertainty, typically given at the 95% level.
+Confidence intervals (CIs) are used to indicate the reliability of an estimate.
+They are a measure of our confidence with a particular prediction, or alternatively the likely uncertainty, typically given at the 95% level.
 Thus, in addition to estimating retrospectively how well our predictions performed, we will also provide prospective confidence intervals for all predictions made.
 CIs can be constructed in a number of ways.
 We could, for example, combine the output from different models (both statistical and mathematical) to derive an estimate of the CI.
-Not surprisingly, the CIs in a predicted time series of B_z would increase as the prediction stretched farther into the future.
+Not surprisingly, the confidence in a predicted time series of B_z would decline as the prediction stretched farther into the future.
 Importantly, they would provide a direct and quantitative indication of the quality of the prediction to the user.
-Moreover, as the prediction scheme improved, uncertainties would be seen to decrease, providing an additional metric to track.